Cherryblue/seafile-docker/README.md

 ## Goals

-You get a docker image for you favourite selfhosted cloud software.
+You get a docker image for your favourite selfhosted cloud software.

 You get a seaf-fuse enabled image, allowing you to get access inside the container to the hosted files ; the short-term idea is adding a music server in order to automatically stream your personal music synced on seafile.